pantaluna/esp32_huzzah32_battery_voltage_using_lib/README.md

 ## Project Description
-The main purpose of this project is to demonstrate how to obtain with a simple function call the current battery voltage on an Adafruit HUZZAH32 development board.
+The main purpose of this project is to demonstrate how to obtain with a simple function call the actual battery voltage of the Lion battery that is hooked up to the JST-PH2 connector when using the Adafruit HUZZAH32 development board.

+The program also

+- Verifies what method will be used by the ESP-IDF ADC component in relation to the calibration of the ADC.
+The ADC peripheral of the ESP32 is used for example to read the battery voltage.
+- Assists to verify the actual VREF Voltage Reference of the ESP32.
+This can be done by routing the actual voltage reference value to an analog GPIO using the ADC1 or the ADC2 peripheral.
+And then use a multimeter to verify the VREF voltage.
+The value will be around 1100mV.

-This project demonstrates the basics of using the MJD component "mjd_huzzah32" for the Adafruit HUZZAH32 development board.
+This project uses the component "mjd_huzzah32".
 Use it to get insights in how to use this component.

-Goto the component "components/mjd_huzzah32" for the documentation.
+Go to the component directory "components/mjd_huzzah32" for the documentation.